DATA-606-2023-FALL-MONDAY/Sundaresan_Shraddha/docs/proposal.md

 #### Which variable/column will be your target/label in your ML model?

-This is a NER model
+The ner_tags is what will be predicted based on the tokens.
+The model tries to understand the sematics of the word to categorize the diseases entities.

 #### Which variables/columns may be selected as features/predictors for your ML models?

-Using the ner tags and the pre-trained BioBert model
+Using the ner tags and the pre-trained BioBert model as a tokenizer.